 Better Business Bureau receives thousands of complaints each year from consumers who unknowingly fall for scamming door-to-door solicitors.
 While many door-to-door salespersons are honest, BBB receives troubling complaints from consumers who purchased items like magazines that never came, cosmetics and photography of poor quality, even meat that was no good.
 BBB warns that deceptive door-to-door sellers are looking to make a quick buck…and they’re on the rise.

-“Unscrupulous marketers sometimes trick consumers into paying hundreds of dollars for items they don’t want or can’t afford,” says Katherine Hutt, spokesperson for the Council of Better Business Bureaus.
-“Oftentimes, their presentations are so slick that consumers aren’t even aware that they have actually made a purchase.”
+"Unscrupulous marketers sometimes trick consumers into paying hundreds of dollars for items they don’t want or can’t afford," says Joan Coughlin, Vice President of Marketing and Public Relations.
+"Oftentimes, their presentations are so slick that consumers aren’t even aware that they have actually made a purchase."

 BBB offers these tips on dealing with high pressure, door-to-door sellers:

 Magazine subscriptions:BBB has already received more than 600 complaints in 2012 against companies selling magazines door-to-door.
 The most common complaint BBB receives involves consumers paying for magazines they never receive.
 Several consumers allege the sales representative misled them by claiming to work for a local school or charity fundraiser.

 Food products:Sales representatives knock on doors selling produce or meat products, claiming their prices are much lower than grocery stores.
 So far in 2012, BBB has received 25 complaints against companies selling meat products door-to-door.
 Consumer complaints to BBB allege that their orders never arrive, or are not of the high quality originally promised.